Baby doll therapy dementia activity ideas... are a wonderful way to promote self-esteem and a sense of well being in a person suffering with dementia.

 For some, it may just showing them the baby doll or stuffed animal and showing it to them.

 I find that animal lovers and those that loved to nurture in the past... will take the newfound gift, and sit and rock, sing and enjoy just having something to hold and snuggle.

 You may find that your family member with dementia is able to show affection and express love.
 It is a basic human need to touch.
 This need is met through this therapy.

-I have had many dementia patients still find the comfort of their stuffed animal or baby doll in the last stages of dementia.
+I have had many dementia patients still find comfort in their stuffed animal or baby doll... in the last stages of dementia.